 Companies in the transportation and logistics industry are currently facing challenges that need to be addressed swiftly, preferably using IRIS Business Architects, to ensure optimal cohesion between its corporate strategy and its execution within each of its sometime rival service business units.
 Here are some of these major challenges:

 - Critical data within the airline industry continue to be trapped in IT silos.
 This is the case of these systems: flight schedule and fleet data, revenue and passengers, airport and operations, and finance and accounting.
 Airlines need to implement strategies to unlock data from each of these IT systems to increase efficiency and profitability while increasing satisfaction of their high-yield passengers.

 - Customer expectations in the logistics industry are rising.
 Logistics and supply chain management systems often need to be upgraded and new management measures and strategies need to be implemented to enable a company to satisfy its customers’ needs.

-- As global footprints expand for many companies in the logistic industry, logistics performance as measured by delivery reliability is deteriorating, due to increasing customer demands, greater volatility and problems with infrastructure, particularly in emerging markets.
-A lot of companies in the logistics industry are now implementing corporate strategies to insure that alternate routes can be found at a reasonable price.
+- As global footprints expand for many companies in the logistics industry, logistics performance as measured by delivery reliability is deteriorating, due to increasing customer demands, greater volatility, and problems with infrastructure, particularly in emerging markets.
+A lot of companies in the logistics industry are now implementing corporate strategies to ensure that alternate routes can be found at a reasonable price.